maxisawesome/maxisawesome.github.io/all_my_friends.md

 <span class="annotation" data-annotation="This is an example annotation.">So here we go</span>

-<span class="annotation" data-annotation="This is an example annotation.">Like a sales force into the night</span>
+<span class="annotation" data-annotation="This line has always confused me a little bit.
+I think the reference the 'sales force' was a prediction on the success of B2B SaaS in the second tech revolution of the 2000s.
+Just kidding ofc that's not true. ">Like a sales force into the night</span>
+Magnanimous

 <span class="annotation" data-annotation="This is an example annotation.">And if I made a fool, if I made a fool, if I made a fool<br>
 On the road, there's always this</span>